memecoder12345678/Zerionyx/README.md

 ## License

-Zerionyxyx is open-source under the **MIT License**.
+Zerionyx is open-source under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute.